A HISTORY OF THE

 TENANTS LIVING AT LAUREL HILL DURING THE DURING THE REVOLUTIONARY WAR

-General Joseph Reed, Was elected President of the Supreme Executive Council and later, Governor of Pennsylvania.
+The wife, Esther DeBert Reed, and children of General Joseph Reed, President of the Supreme Executive Council and later, Governor of Pennsylvania.
 Chevalier de la Luzerne, serving as the Ambassador from France.Candel light and apples create a charming image framed by a mahogany highboy

 NOTABLE FURNISHING